Belfast Civil War Monument

 In the following decades, Allegany County experienced both prosperity and challenges.
 The decline of the canal system and the impact of the Great Depression led to economic difficulties, but the county managed to adapt and diversify its economy.
 Today, Allegany County continues to be known for its agriculture, manufacturing, and outdoor recreational opportunities, while also preserving its historical heritage through various museums and landmarks.

-This timeline provides a condensed summary of the historical journey of Allegany County, New York.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Allegany County, New York.

 • 1806: Allegany County is established in New York State